-Wimmera Council run a broad range of programs and services for young people, in order to build community and resilience.
-These will include activities involving music, drama, outdoors or just social gatherings.
+The Wimmera Council run a broad range of programs and services for young people with activities involving music, drama, outdoors and social gatherings.
 There are youth festivals in the Wimmera and also centres where young people can visit and spend time with other people their own age.

 Welfare agencies provide: